nicolasAmat/uSMPT/README.md

-                        enable methods among STATE-EQUATION INDUCTION BMC K-INDUCTION DUMMY --timeout TIMEOUT     a limit on execution time --show-time           show the execution time --show-model          show a witness if there is one
+                        enable methods among STATE-EQUATION INDUCTION BMC K-INDUCTION DUMMY --timeout TIMEOUT     a limit on execution time --show-time           show the execution time
 ```

 Basically, `usmpt` takes as input a Petri net in the `.net` format (see [documentation](https://projects.laas.fr/tina/manuals/formats.html#2)), and a formula defined using the following syntax: